disjukr/croquis.js/README.md

 You can see nothing now because there is no layer at first.

-so add filled layer and select for drawing like this:
+Add filled layer and select it to draw:

 ```javascript
 croquis.addLayer();